e-marshall/tidy-xarray/_sources/intro.md

 ## What is tidy data?

-The concept of [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf) was developed by Hadley Wickham for the R programming language, and is a set of principles to guide facilitating tabular data for analysis.
+The concept of [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf) was developed by Hadley Wickham in the R programming language, and is a set of principles to guide facilitating tabular data for analysis.

 ```
 "Tidy datasets are all alike but every messy dataset is messy in its own way." - Wickham, 2014